spec

 A3IP skills are a superset of SKILL.md — any A3IP skill is already compatible with every SKILL.md-supporting platform.

-How does this relate to MCP and APM?
+How does this relate to Cowork Plugins, SKILL.md, MCP, and APM?

 MCP connects an AI to tools — file systems, databases, APIs.
 A3IP sits above that: it packages a complete workflow that uses those tools, with an explicit list of which MCP servers it requires declared in the manifest.
 Installing an A3IP package can include configuring MCP connections.